adamjkeller/simple-apprunner-demo/README.md

 - Select the repository that you forked (simple-apprunner-demo)
 - Choose main for the branch

-8. Deployment settings is where we can select the deployment mechanism for our App Runner service.
+8. The deployment settings are where we can select the deployment mechanism for our App Runner service.
 Once you select, click Next.

 - Automatic will enable continuous deployment every time a commit is pushed to the main branch.
 - Manual will require the user to trigger a deployment via the console or AWS CLI.
 (Note that there is a fee associated with automated deployments, please see the pricing docs for more details.)